yigitaktan/XeQueryReplayer/README.md

 The `config.txt` file should be located in the same directory as the script.
 When the script is run, if the `config.txt` file cannot be found, a sample file will be created.

 ## Running the script
+The script can be easily run by opening a command prompt.
+There is no need to open the console with a user that has administrator privileges.
+All you need to do is place the necessary files mentioned above into a single folder and run the following command.

+<pre>powershell.exe -File .\xe-query-replayer.ps1</pre>